SaiKiran0714/community-board/README.md

 - Thanks to all contributors
 - Special thanks to the community members
-- Built during the Community Hackathon 2024
+- Built during the Bayerwald Hackathon 2025 - Deggendorf